roanfinkle/roan-social-media-scheduler/README.md

-# Roan Finkle's work for the Social Media Scheduler Project at the CRC Summer 2024.
+# Roan's work for the Social Media Scheduler Project at the CRC Summer 2024.

 Here I will give a walkthrough of my code in case someone picks up where I left off.